cjwhyte/ActInfCNSTutorial/README.md

 # ActInfCNSTutorial
-code for the CNS Active Inference Tutorial 2022
+Code for the CNS Active Inference Tutorial 2022